philipp-baumann/simplerspec/README.md

 and avoids to type intermediate objects.
 The basic behavior of the pipe operator is that the object on the left hand side is passed as the first argument to the function on the right hand side.
-When loading the tidyverse package, the pipe operator is attached to the current R session.
+When loading the tidyverse packages, the pipe operator is attached to the current R session.
 More details can be found [here](https://github.com/smbache/magrittr).